 If the problem is new, you can usually ease the pain yourself, but see a doctor if the pain does not improve within two weeks.

-- Try to wear wide comfortable casual shoes with a low heel and soft insole
+- Try to wear wide comfortable everyday walking shoes with a low heel and soft insole

 Plantar Fasciitis Stretches & Exercises Video

 Disclaimer: This article contains affiliate links, and I earn a small commission from any sale that comes via my links.
 This does not influence my opinion; I always do my best to provide the facts and recommend a product that will benefit my readers.
 You pay no more and no less for using my link.
 It does, however, help to support my blog.